Pretty much every homesteader understands the value of a generator.

-This is a common question that comes up, when comparing portable generators to household backup generators or whole house generators.
-Many people have the idea that only portable generators are vulnerable to water, but not the other.
+This is a common question that comes up when comparing portable generators to household backup generators or whole-house generators.
+Many people have the idea that only portable generators are vulnerable to water, but not others.

 The reality is that household generators are just as vulnerable to water, except they are designed and installed with a cover that protects them from typical rain and snow.

-If you remove that cover and try to operate the generator in the same conditions, you would find that they would most likely fail just the same as a portable generator.
+If you remove that cover and try to operate the generator in the same conditions, you would find that it would most likely fail just the same as a portable generator.

-By the same token, by protecting your portable generator with an enclosure or other covering like we have described above you can get the same all-weather operation and performance out of it!
+By the same token, by protecting your portable generator with an enclosure or other covering as we have described above, you can get the same all-weather operation and performance out of it!

 Again, and for emphasis, all generators, no matter what kind and no matter what fuel they use, must be protected from water and weather for proper function and safety!